PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 ### Training approaches

 As mentioned above, in Machine Learning, all those tasks are not solved by explicitly coding algorithms and formulas, but by training a system with given input data.
 For training those systems, different approaches are existing, each used for different requirements.
-This chapter will also be based on the book "Deep Learning". [@Goodfellow-et-al-2016]
+These approaches have also been described In the book "Deep Learning".
+This chapter will be oriented to the according descripitions in this book. [@Goodfellow-et-al-2016]

-One of the viable approaches is called supervised learning.
+One approach is called supervised learning.
 Supervised learning requires an additional value for each example representing the optimal solution for it.
 Formally the data set can be described as $\mathbb{D} \in 2^{\mathbb{R}^n}$.
 For every example vector $x \in \mathbb{D}$ there exists a $y \in \mathbb{R}$ such that $y=f(x)$ with $f:\mathbb{R}^n \rightarrow \mathbb{R}$ being the function that describes the task to be learned.
 This additional feature is mostly referred to as label or target.
 Usually, the tasks are accomplished by approximating the conditional probability distribution $p(x|y)$.

 Supervised learning algorithms are often used for classification or regression tasks.